Washington College: Lacrosse

 The college is known for its men's lacrosse team.
 It won the 1998 NCAA Division III National Championship and a share of the 1954 USILA Laurie Cox Division National Championship.
 The men's lacrosse team has participated in the NCAA Division II or III Tournament 28 times since 1974 and the NCAA Division III Championship game eight times.
-Washington College Men's Lacrosse players have earned All-America honors 226 times.
+Washington College men's lacrosse players have earned All-America honors 226 times.

-The men's and women's lacrosse teams, men's and women's soccer teams, and field hockey teams, compete on Kibler Field at Roy Kirby, Jr. Stadium.
+The men's and women's lacrosse teams, men's and women's soccer teams, and field hockey teams compete on Kibler Field at Roy Kirby Jr. Stadium.
 Completed in 2006, the stadium was named one of the top 10 venues for collegiate lacrosse by Lacrosse Magazine.

 Housing

-There are 24 housing options located on campus.
-Freshmen are required to live on campus unless they permanently reside nearby and fill out required exemption forms.
-There are 5 freshmen dedicated residence halls on campus- Minta Martin Hall, Reid Hall, Queen Anne's House, Caroline House, and Kent House.
-The other 19 residence halls on campus are available for upperclassmen, and in some scenarios- some freshmen as well, some particular housing options are reserved for Greek life and some for specific areas of study.
-The remaining 19 residence halls are as follows: West Hall, Middle Hall, East Hall, Cullen Hall, Dorchester House, Cecil House, Talbot House, Chester Hall, Sassafrass Hall, Corsica Hall, Harford Hall, Garrett House, Anne Arundel House, Calvert House, Allegany House, Frederick House, Carroll House, Howard House, Montgomery House, St. Mary's House, Charles House, and Prince George's House.
+There are 24 housing options on campus.
+Only seniors can apply to live off campus unless they permanently reside nearby and fill out required exemption forms.
+There are five freshmen-dedicated residence halls on campus.

 Facilities

-Middle, East and West Halls stand on the crest of a low hill (the terrace) at the center of campus.
-Middle Hall (built 1844) and East and West Halls (built 1854) hold a special place in the history of Washington College, as they are the oldest surviving campus buildings.
+Middle, East, and West Halls stand on the crest of a low hill (the terrace) at the center of campus.
+Middle Hall (built 1844) and East and West Halls (built 1854) are the oldest surviving campus buildings.
 They serve as monuments to the original Common Building (completed in 1789), whose site they occupy.
 They are all three-story buildings constructed of brick.

 They were listed on the National Register of Historic Places in 1979.